Free Baseball Cards Price Guide Options—5 Places to Find Card Values

-To look up baseball card values for free, simply go to eBay and search for your particular card.
-Sort the current listings buy “lowest price” and filter for “buy it now.”
+To price baseball cards, you can look up values for free, by going to eBay and searching for your particular card.
+Sort the result listings buy “lowest price” and then filter for “buy it now.”
 This will give you a quick and free idea of how much your card is worth.
-Alternatively, filter for “sold” items and then sort by “most recent” to see what your card has recently sold for.
+Alternatively, when you search, filter for “sold” items and then sort by “most recent” to see what your card has recently sold for.

 Between these two measures, you should have all you need in order to look up the majority of your baseball card values for free.
 That said, there will be corner cases and additional steps needed every now and then, so I invite you to keep reading for additional details.

-If you don’t care about anything I have to say about baseball card values in great detail, and just want to know if your baseball cards are worth anything, here’s a summary of options to price out your collection.
+If you just want to know if your baseball cards are worth anything, here’s a summary of options to price out your collection.

 • Card Mavin: Simple, clean interface; powered by eBay results.
 Makes searching enjoyable!